racalcity-maker/brocker_esp32s3/docs/TEMPLATE_GUIDE.md

 4. **Heartbeat flow**
    - Every MQTT message on `laser/heartbeat` marks progress; if >1.5s without heartbeat, runtime pauses audio and freezes the timer at the current value.
    - Publishing to `laser/reset` (or your reset topic) instantly stops the hold track, clears accumulated time, and lets you start over.
+   - Enable verbose `[Signal]` logs from **Settings → Diagnostics → Verbose template logs** when you need to inspect the heartbeat flow, then disable it again for normal play.
 5. **Verification**
    - Publish heartbeat once per second for 20s → scenario triggers.
    - Drop heartbeat (>1.5s) → audio pauses, progress stays at the last value until heartbeats return.